Sexual Risk Orders & Interim Sexual Risk Orders

 In the Crown Court, the criminal rules of evidence apply, witnesses have to be called and can be cross-examined.
 A defendant is only convicted if the jury is sure that the evidence shows the defendant to be guilty.
 However, where there is an application for a Sexual Risk Order (and Interim Sexual Risk Order), no live witness need ever be called by the police to support their application, and if the police never have to bring a live witness to court then no witness can be cross-examined.

-The final injustice is the fact that an application for such an order with such life-changing consequences is never presented to or decided by a jury.
-At the Crown Court a defendant always has the right to have a jury of 12 normal people who decide where the truth lies.
-In these applications written witness statements (more often than not written witness statements of the police officers who are involved in the investigation of the subject) are presented to a District Judge in the Magistrates’ Court who is left with the task of trying to present a balanced and fair tribunal.
+The application is never presented to or decided by a jury.
+In a criminal prosecution at the Crown Court a defendant always has the right to have a jury of 12 normal people who decide where the truth lies.
+It is normal in these applications for written witness statements (more often than not written witness statements of the police officers who are involved in the investigation of the subject) to be presented to a District Judge in the Magistrates’ Court.

 It is ironic that the subject of a Sexual Risk Order application is actually formally described within the proceedings as a ‘defendant’ but is not afforded any of the rights and protections a normal defendant (in the Magistrates’ Court or Crown Court) would be entitled to.

 Almost all applications for a Sexual Risk Order are preceded by an application for an Interim Sexual Risk Order.
-It is astonishing how things can get even more unfair for a defendant in these proceedings because the evidential watershed that the police have to reach to persuade a Magistrates’ Court to grant an Interim Order is significantly lower than the threshold required to persuade a Magistrates’ Court to grant a Sexual Risk Order.
+It is important to understand that the evidential watershed that the police have to reach to persuade a Magistrates’ Court to grant an Interim Order is significantly lower than what is required to persuade a Magistrates’ Court to grant a Sexual Risk Order.

 The defendant then has the prejudice and stain of going into the application for the full order already being the subject of an Interim Order, making his chances of avoiding the full order even slimmer.